kristihchinen/kristihchinen.github.io/projects/Vending Machine.md

 **My Involvement**

 This was an individual project that was used to test our different skills we learned in the class thus far.
-This project was manageable because we needed to create one class every week to add on to the porject.
+This project was manageable because we needed to create one class every week to add on to the project.

 **What I Learned**